-The main benefit of a fully-digital transceiver is that it can transmit and receive in N direction simultaneously, where N is the number of antennas (in our SDR, N=4).
+The main benefit of a fully-digital transceiver is that it can transmit and receive in N directions simultaneously, where N is the number of antennas (in our SDR, N=4).
 To demonstrate the benefits of this, we built a simple OFDM-based data link between two nodes, where one is configured as the TX, and the other as a RX.
 The TX node transmits four streams of information, with each stream transmitted in a different direction.
 The RX looks in all four directions simultaneously.
 For each RX direction, it attempts to detect and decode each of the four TX streams independently.
-For ease of exposition, the four streams of data are color coded (red, green, blue, and cyan).
+For clarity of illustration, the four streams of data are color coded (red, green, blue, and cyan).
 Fig. 3 plots the decoded constellations at the receiver.
 Each row corresponds to a different RX direction, and each column corresponds to a different TX direction or data stream.
 Each TX stream has four opportunities to be detected: one for each RX direction.
-We observe that a fully-digital transceiver allows all TX streams to be detected independently, and that the optimal direction for one stream might be very different from the optimal direction for another.
-This illustrates the main benefit of a fully digital transceiver: the O(N2) scanning overhead with analog phased arrays is replaced with a one-shot O(1) detection.
+We observe that a fully-digital transceiver allows all TX streams to be detected independently and that the optimal direction for one stream might be very different from the optimal direction for another.
+This shows the main benefit of a fully digital transceiver: the O(N2) scanning overhead with analog phased arrays is replaced with a one-shot O(1) detection.

-It is our humble hope that the Pi-Radio SDR system can be used by the academic wireless community to perform more experimental work.
+Our goal is that the Pi-Radio SDR system can be used by the academic wireless community (as well as skunkwork projects among the affiliates) to perform more experimental work.
 Universities need to produce more engineers who have real-world prototyping skills.
 Companies today find it hard to find talent with such real-world skills.
 This SDR system is our attempt at bringing about the change that we believe the wireless world needs: democratizing experimental research through affordable and technologically advanced SDR systems.